CHAPTER 3323: EDUCATION OF CHILDREN WITH DISABILITIES

 (G) The projected date for the beginning of the services and modifications described pursuant to division (D) of this section and the anticipated frequency, location, and duration of those services and modifications;

-(1) Appropriate measurable post-secondary goals based upon age-appropriate transition assessments related to training, education, employment, and independent living skills;
+(1) Appropriate measurable post-secondary goals based upon age-appropriate transition assessments related to training, education, and independent living skills;

 (I) Beginning not later than one year before the child reaches eighteen years of age, a statement that the child has been informed of the child’s rights under Title XX of the United States Code that will transfer to the child on reaching eighteen years of age in accordance with section 615(m) of the “Individuals with Disabilities Education Improvement Act of 2004,” 20 U.S.C.
 1415(m).